rubrikinc/terraform-azure-rubrik-cloud-cluster/README.md

 ntp_servers | The NTP server to configure on the Rubrik cluster (can be changed later), suggest that the sample value is used during bootstrap | "pool.ntp.org" dns_servers | The DNS server(s) to configure on the Rubrik cluster (can be changed later), suggest that the sample value is used during bootstrap | "8.8.8.8\",\"8.8.4.4"

+These variables should be defined and stored in `terraform.tfvars` as demonstrated in the sample file included with the repository.

+## Getting the Terraform provider plugins

+The command `terraform init` should be run while in the folder containing these files to download the required Terraform provider plugins.

+## Testing the configuration

+The command `terraform plan` can be run to output to the screen the resources due to be provisioned as a result of running the configuration.

+## Applying the configuration

+When ready to apply the configuration, simply run `terraform apply`; this will prompt for confirmation and then provision the required resources in Azure.

+As the last stage you will see a command starting with `sleep 180 && curl -X...` being fired to the IP address of the cluster.
+This is the bootstrap via the Rubrik API, and this waits 180 seconds after the VMs are provisioned to ensure they have booted and are ready to receive this configuation.

+After the curl command completes, you should see a `{"status":"issued set all confs","id":1}` JSON response.
+If the status and ID do not match this then the bootstrap was unsuccessful and you should troubleshoot the issue.

 ## Checking the status of the cluster bootstrap